Cataclysm Tier List / Healer Rankings

 5. Holy Priest (C-Tier)

-The first phase of World of Warcraft: Cataclysm comes with four available raids that feature a good balance of single-target and area-of-effect healing.
+The first two phases of World of Warcraft: Cataclysm come with four available raids that feature a good balance of single-target and area-of-effect healing.
 The most important factor to take into consideration is that each specialization’s performance heavily relies on the encounter itself, with some specializations that rank lower on the list outperforming higher-ranking tiers in certain specific scenarios.

 S-Tier